 2. Capsule Specific Brewing

 Each Vertuo coffee pod has a barcode on it.
 This is read by the Nespresso VertuoPlus using its internal barcode scanner.
-Doing so allows the machine to customize it’s extraction settings, utilizing a specific, optimized program for each specific blend.
+Doing so allows the machine to customize its extraction settings, utilizing a specific, optimized program for each specific blend.

-3. Fast Heat Up Time
+3. Fast Heat-Up Time

 When you turn on this espresso machine, it takes less than 30 seconds to warm up and be ready to brew your coffee.
 This is incredibly quick and means that first sweet sip will be with you in no time.